William A. Wheeler: Post-vice presidency (1881–1887)

 Wheeler retired to Malone following the end of his vice presidential term on March 4, 1881.
 In May 1881, Platt and Roscoe Conkling resigned their U.S. Senate seats in a dispute with President James A. Garfield over control of patronage in New York, triggering two special elections.
 In the legislative election for Platt's seat, it took six weeks of balloting to elect a candidate.
 Wheeler's name was in consideration, and he received as many as 23 votes before Warner Miller was elected with 76 votes on the 46th ballot.

 Wheeler was also a candidate for Conkling's seat.
 The voting went on for several weeks and Wheeler received as many as 50 votes on some ballots before Elbridge G. Lapham won with 92 votes on the 56th ballot.

+Death

 Wheeler suffered from several illnesses throughout his life and was in increasingly poor health during his later years.
 He died at his home at 10:10 a.m. on Saturday, June 4, 1887.
 The funeral was held at the Congregational church in Malone.
 He was interred next to his wife in Malone's Morningside Cemetery on June 7, 1887.